 Fresh Out of College and Big Paychecks

-When you get out of college and you start getting four figure paychecks, your mind might start to wander.
-I know mine surely did and it ended up being one of my biggest money mistakes.
+When you get out of college and you start getting four figure paychecks each month, your mind might start to wander.
+Mine surely did and it ended up being one of my biggest money mistakes to date.

 A Random Radio Ad and My Wandering Mind